nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 Geelong have played in more finals, reached more prelims, and played in more grand finals than any other team since 1990, but they don't have the most premierships.
 That honour goes to Hawthorn and Brisbane (Hawthorn supporters would be quick to point out their 1988 and 1989 premierships here, while Lions supporters might argue instead for a 2000 cut-off, but you have to draw the line somewhere).

 Making sense of finals is difficult given the small sample sizes.
-There have been many near misses for Geelong: Peter Matera in the second half of the 1992 grand final, missing the final six in 1993, the Leigh Colbert non-mark against Adelaide in 1997, Nick Davis in 2005, the 2008 debacle, the 2013 prelim that ended the "Kennett Curse", and the 2019 prelim and 2020 grand final at the hands of Richmond (ah, the memories).
+There have been many near misses for Geelong: Peter Matera in the the 1992 grand final, missing the final six in 1993, the Leigh Colbert non-mark against Adelaide in 1997, Nick Davis in 2005, the 2008 debacle, the 2013 prelim that ended the "Kennett Curse", and the 2019 prelim and 2020 grand final at the hands of Richmond (ah, the memories).
 Of course, all teams have their share of hard-luck stories.
 The point is that, when it comes to finals, the gap between glory and heartbreak is pretty small.

 Since 1990, Hawthorn and the Lions (and, to a lesser extent, West Coast and Richmond) have been effective at converting finals appearances into premierships.
 Hawthorn have five premierships from nine prelims and six grand finals (this includes one flag in the 1990s without a prelim under the old finals system).
 Meanwhile, the Lions are now into their eighth grand final with a chance to win their sixth premiership.